 Navient is responsible for, and has agreed to indemnify us against, all claims, actions, damages, losses or expenses that may arise from the conduct of all activities of pre-Spin-Off SLM Corporation ("pre-Spin-Off SLM") occurring prior to the Spin-Off other than those specifically excluded in the Separation and Distribution Agreement.
-Some significant examples of the types of indemnification obligations Navient has under the Separation and Distribution Agreements include:
+Some significant examples of the types of indemnification obligations Navient has under the Separation and Distribution Agreement and related ancillary agreements include:

 - Navient will indemnify the Company and the Sallie Mae Bank, a Utah industrial bank subsidiary of the Company (the "Bank"), for any liabilities, costs or expenses they may incur arising from any action or threatened action related to the servicing, operations and collections activities of pre-Spin-Off SLM and its subsidiaries with respect to Private Education Loans and FFELP Loans that were assets of the Bank or Navient at the time of the Spin-Off; provided that written notice is provided to Navient on or prior to April 30, 2017, the third anniversary date of the Spin-Off.
 Navient will not indemnify for changes in law or changes in prior existing interpretations of law that occur on or after April 30, 2014. - Pursuant to a tax sharing agreement, Navient has agreed to indemnify us for \$283 million in deferred taxes that the Company will be legally responsible for but that relate to gains recognized by the Company's predecessor on debt repurchases made prior to the Spin-Off.
-The remaining amount of this indemnification at March 31, 2017 was \$116 million.
+The remaining amount of this indemnification at June 30, 2017 was \$87 million.
 In connection with the Spin-Off, we also recorded a liability related to uncertain tax positions of \$27 million for which we are indemnified by Navient.
-As of March 31, 2017, the remaining balance of the indemnification receivable related to those uncertain tax positions was \$28 million.
+As of June 30, 2017, the remaining balance of the indemnification receivable related to those uncertain tax positions was \$28 million.
 In addition, we believe we are indemnified by Navient for uncertain tax positions relating to historical transactions among entities that are now subsidiaries of Navient that should have been recorded at the time of the Spin-Off.
-The remaining balance of the indemnification receivable related to these uncertain tax positions and generative to the sequence of the indemnification receivable related to these uncertain tax positions and generative that are now subsidiaries of Navient that should have been recorded at the time of the Spin-Off.
-The remaining balance of the indemnification receivable related to these uncertain tax positions was \$117 million at March 31, 2017.
+The remaining balance of the indemnification receivable related to these uncertain tax positions was \$118 million at June 30, 2017.